FreddieNeverLeft/freddieneverleft.github.io/_pages/cv.md

 Education
 ======
-* BSc in Combined Major in Computer Science and Statistics, University of British Columbia, Vancouver, April 2022 (expected)
+* BSc in Combined Major in Computer Science and Statistics, University of British Columbia, Vancouver, May 2022 (expected)

 Work experience/ Research experience
 ======